-At year end, the Group had net liabilities of RMB5.7million (note 2.2), of which led to anegative debt-toequity ratio, means the Group's net worth was negative.
-The ratio measured Group's capital structure at year end was in an insolvent situation and indicated the Group's trading as non-going concern unless there're extenuating circumstances.
-Since the Group has cash in bank of RMB19.4million and RMB13.4million at year end and 31 May 2016 respectively, together with a proceed of £750,000 from new share issuance in June 2016, the Directors consider that the Group has adequate fund resources, to continue in operational existence for the foreseeable future.
-However, due to the uncertainty of the industry and economic slowdown in P.R.
-China, together with ongoing issues on trade receivable collections, which gives uncertainty in the future going concern.
+The ratio measured Group's capital structure at year end.
+Although Group's trading as going concern, it heavily relies on debt recoverability.
+However, the Group has cash in bank of RMB13.9million and RMB13.4million at year end and 31 March 2017 respectively, together with a proceed of £702,132 from new share issuance in February 2017, the Directors consider that the Group has adequate fund resources, to continue in operational existence for the foreseeable future.
 The financial statements do not include the adjustments that would result if the Group was unable to continue in operation.

-33. Fair value of financial instruments
+31. Fair value of financial instruments